veraPDF/veraPDF.github.io/cli/config/index.md

   - `POLICY_FIX` : Policy checking and metadata fixing, again PDF/A or PDF/UA validation and feature extraction are also enabled.
 - `format` chooses the default reporting format, valid values are:
   - `XML`(`MRR`) : machine readable report, an XML file that has been formatted for  machine parsing and reporting.
-  - `RAW` : the raw XML data used by the veraPDF APIs, it's not quite as readable as the MRR format but can be de-serialised by the veraPDF API for further processing.
+  - `RAW` : the RAW xml report format contains all application configuration properties and the ungrouped and unsorted list of all failed checks (assertions).
+The RAW xml data used by the veraPDF APIs, it's not quite as readable as the XML format but can be de-serialised by the veraPDF API for further processing.
   - `HTML` : a formatted HTML report intended for human consumption.
   - `TEXT` : very brief single line text output.
 - `isVerbose` can be set to `false` for brief output which is the default, or `true` for verbose output in text report.